Tips from Don Chafin at Going Bananas in Homestead gleaned during our club tour, and from other sources:

 Fertilizer Once new leaves begin to appear, you can begin to fertilize your plant.
 If kept in a large container you can used diluted 20-20-20 in the water once a week.
 When they are in the ground, after any danger of frost has passed, you may fertilize with any good general fertilizer, ideally one with high potassium content.
 Don recommends BANANA BLEND (6-2-12).
 If this is not available, you can use whatever is close to these numbers or blend 1/3 pound 0-0-20 with 2/3 pound of 6-6-6.
 First fertilizing, use a handful.
 As the plant grows, gradually add more each month until you apply approximately 1-2 cups monthly and increase to 3-4 cups monthly as more growth occurs, they are close to maturity, and there is more than one stem in the mat.
 Continue this as long as you are growing bananas.
 You will see dramatic results with your plants.
 Regular monthly fertilizing will maximize the amount of fruit.
 The banana fruit actually develops underground before the new pup sprouts, so if they have been starved, there will be very few bananas.

 Generations Each stem will produce fruit and then die.
 Before that happens additional side shoots (pups) will appear.
 How many and how often varies with the cultivar.
 You should have 3-4 generations at most in a mat.
 Once there are more, dig up extras and start a new mat.
 Each root system can only support that many stems.
 More will divert energy from making fruit.
 Commercial growers often remove all suckers to maximize fruiting.
 The best new sprouts are sword suckers.
 These have very narrow sword shaped new leaves and a thick stem.
 They are closely attached to the mother plant and grow really fast.
 The other type is called a water sucker.
 It has a thin stem, and broad mature looking leaves.
 They often appear some distance from the mother plant.
 Because they are not so well connected, they grow slowly and will take a long time to fruit.
+More likely, they will only produce sword suckers which in turn grow up and fruit.

 Mulch As older leaves die, cut them off and leave them as mulch around the base of the plants.
 After a stalk fruits, cut off all but the bottom 4 feet, and cut the rest into 1-2 foot sections and leave as mulch at the base.
 This will provide additional fertilizer as they break down.
 After a couple of weeks, cut the 4 foot section down to ground level.
 The layer of mulch and compost will also discourage root feeding nematodes and encourage beneficial nematodes that eat the root feeders.